Bullet Trains: Parallelizing Training of Temporally Precise Spiking Neural Networks: Event-Based Spiking Neural Networks

-Examining the composition of two consecutive affine maps (i.e., consuming 2 consecutive input spikes) shows that composing such maps yields another affine map, which leads us to an associative operator commonly called \textit{Combine} in parallel scan algorithms (lemma and proof in Appendix Section \ref{sec:associative_scan}).
 The important point is that \textit{Combine} allows us to make use of the \texttt{jax.lax.associative\_scan} function, which computes a sequence of $K$ affine maps, $f_1, f_2, \ldots, f_K$, with parallel depth $O(\log{K})$---exponentially faster than the $O(K)$ serial approach because operations can be combined in a tree-like fashion \citep{blelloch1990}.
 Once we have these affine maps, we can produce the sequence $(\mathbf{s}_0, \mathbf{s}_1, \mathbf{s}_2, \ldots, \mathbf{s}_K)$ in parallel.
 Since a neuron can produce a spike at any point after consuming a spike (see Figure \ref{fig:methods}) and we would like to avoid discarding excessive amounts of work, we consume input spikes in chunks, where each chunk contains $K$ input spikes that are processed in parallel using the associative scan approach, which implies a parallel compute graph depth of $O(C \log{K})$ where $C$ is the number of chunks.

-Between each pair of spikes in a chunk, we determine (see Section \ref{sec:spike_time_solvers}) if an output spike will occur in that interval.
+\paragraph{Speculative execution.} We speculatively execute the associative scan for a chunk of input spikes (e.g., 128 spikes), which means we process the chunk without knowing whether an output spike will occur within the chunk.
+Between each pair of input spikes in a chunk, we determine if an output spike will occur in that interval (see Section \ref{sec:spike_time_solvers}).
 If the neuron spikes, we discard any work done within the chunk after the output spike time and revisit those input spikes on the next iteration (see Figure \ref{fig:parallel_chunks}).
 Discarding work refers only to intermediate computations \emph{after} the first within-chunk output spike; the event order and hard resets for processed spikes are unchanged.
-For efficient GPU just-in-time (JIT) compilation, we pre-specify a fixed compute budget---the number of chunks $C$ and a per-neuron output-spike cap $S_{\max}$ (Appendix Section \ref{sec:event_queues})---so all processed spikes follow exact hard-reset semantics, though if the cap activates some input spikes may remain unprocessed within the compiled budget.
-In practice, we consume $\approx 96\%$ of SSC input spikes in layer 1 ($S^{(1)}_{\max}=42$) and nearly $100\%$ in layer 2 ($S^{(2)}_{\max}=28$) (Appendix Figure \ref{fig:work_retention_ssc}).
-A spike-count regularizer (Appendix Section \ref{sec:spike_count_regularization}) keeps firing sparse, maintaining high consumption without sacrificing accuracy.